11 Common Animals in the Great Smoky Mountains

 Source: @hetknapp

-This is a medium to a large venomous snake that lives above 3,000 feet.
+This is a medium to large venomous snake that can be found in rocky, wooded areas, including higher elevations.
 It is relatively thick, with black or brown cross bands with chestnut, gray or yellow light backgrounds.
 Some Timber Rattlesnakes have a solid black hue and can grow up to 4.5 feet long.

-The Timber Rattler is not known to be lethal.
-The Timber Rattler has the most toxic venom of the two species.
+A timber rattlesnake bite can be serious and requires immediate medical attention.
+Of the two venomous snake species in the Park, the Timber Rattler has the more potent venom.
 Still, they will also give off warning signals before striking, that infamous loud rattle that lets you know you are too close.

 Other Common animals in the Smoky Mountains